vuepress-theme-hope/vuepress-theme-hope/docs/components/src/config.md

     showOnce?: string;

     /**
-     * Whether the user can close the notice
+     * Whether the notice shall be confirmed
      *
      * @default true
      */
-    canClose?: boolean;
+    confirm?: boolean;

     /**
      * Whether the notice should appear fullscreen